Bringelly Rural Fire Station

 What testing is being undertaken?

-A Human Health Risk Assessment (HHRA) was completed in 2023.
+A Human Health Risk Assessment was undertaken in October 2023 to assess potential PFAS risks offsite.

 More information